KenCrandall/graphing-openstack/README.rst

   * x DEPEND-ON y. x depends on y to set things up and consume the resources x produces.
   * Example: cinder requires nova.
 Otherwise a user cannot attach a volume to an instance
+  * X depends on y being available to the consumers of x.